 Sammy Cahn and Jule Steyn wrote the song for lovers reuniting after the war, and two of the other charting versions by bandleaders Charlie Spivak and Stan Kenton also featured girl singers: Irene Day and June Christy, respectively.
 But interestingly, Bing Crosby’s super-laid-back version with Les Paul on guitar interpreted the song from the male returning soldier’s point of view, and did almost as well as James and Kallen’s we just heard: #16 on our ranking.

 And that’s gonna have to do it for our 1945 edition of the Chartcrush Top Ten Countdown Show.
 I’ve been your host, Christopher Verdesi, and I want to thank you for listening.
-Check out our website, chartcrush.com, for written transcripts and streaming links for this and other Chartcrush Countdowns, plus chart run line graphs and other dandy extras.
-We count down a different year every week on this show, from the dawn ofthe Billboard Pop charts in the early 1940s all the way up to the present, so tune in again next week, same station and time, for another edition of Chartcrush.
+Again, check out our website, chartcrush.com, for written transcripts and streaming links for this and other Chartcrush Countdowns, plus chart run line graphs and other dandy extras.
+We count down a different year every week on this show, from the dawn of the Billboard Pop charts in the early 1940s all the way up to the present, so tune in again next week, same station, same time, for another edition of Chartcrush.